MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 	Raw HitCnt: 1  On Reference: 1-byte-write-heap-buffer-overflow
 ```

 The default Address Sanitizer runtime behavior terminates the app after reporting the first error it finds.
 It doesn't allow the "bad" machine instruction to execute.
 The new Address Sanitizer runtime diagnoses and reports errors, but then executes subsequent instructions.

 COE tries to automatically return control back to the application after reporting each memory safety error.
 There are situations when it can't, such as when there's a memory access violation (AV) or a failed memory allocation.
 COE doesn't continue after access violations that the program's structured exception handling doesn't catch.
 If COE can't return execution to the app, a `CONTINUE CANCELLED - Deadly Signal.
 Shutting down.` message is output.

 ## Select where to send ASAN output

-There are different options for where the output from ASAN goes.
+There are different options for where to send ASAN output.
 They are:

 - Output to stdout: `set ASAN_OPTIONS=continue_on_error=1`
 - Output to stderr: `set ASAN_OPTIONS=continue_on_error=2`